About German Lotto 6 aus 49

+The 6 aus 49 Lotto is one of the oldest lotteries in Europe, since his first draw was celebrated on October 9th, 1955.
 The Lotto 6 aus 49 is the biggest lottery played in Germany, taking place twice a week on Wednesday and Saturday.
 Jackpots start at €1 million for the Wednesday night draw and increase to €2 million for the Saturday night draw.

 Most Notable Winners and Jackpots

-The biggest jackpot in the history of the 6 aus 49 is €43.3 million, which was split between three winning tickets in December 2007.
+The biggest jackpot in the history of the 6 aus 49 is €45.3 million, which was split between three winning tickets on 5 December 2007.
 The biggest single ticket jackpot win was seen on October 7th 2006, when one lucky winner netted a huge €37.7 million.
 It was reported by German tabloids that one fortunate winner splashed out on a multimillion Euro apartment in Berlin as well as a glamorous Mercedes-Benz.
 In March 2009, the biggest syndicate win of €17.7 million was recorded.
 If this sounds like a dream scenario to you, then why not give the German lottery a try for yourself?

 As well as these success stories, there has also been the odd bizarre tale.
 A prime example of this is 63-year-old Angela Maier, from Essen in Germany.
 The ‘Big News Network’ reported that she received a steep bill from the home that cared for her husband prior to his death, soon after receiving her winnings.
 It was said that this lead her to tearing up her winnings after also having consumed five bottles of champagne.

 Lotto 6 aus 49 Game History and Changes